 2- False Christs?
 A great number of men have claimed to be “anointed” [Christ means “anointed one”; Latin Chrīstus < Greek chrīstos anointed, translation of Hebrew māshīaḥ anointed, Messiah]

-Even many local churches have men who claim (or other claim) to be “anointed.”
+Even many local churches have men who claim (or others claim in their name) to be “anointed.”
 The white horse will no doubt release a number of men claiming to be Christ Himself.

 3- Presently, there are many wars: Syria, Iraq, Afghanistan, Libya, Yemen are but a few.
 But the wars are not yet worldwide in scope.